 - current status of the package ("unknown," "pre transit,” "in transit," "out for delivery," "delivered," "available for pickup," "return to sender," "failure," "cancelled," or "error"), as well as previous updates

-- additional deets (service, container type, local delivery day and time) provided by the carrier
+- additional deets (service, container type, local delivery ETA) provided by the carrier

 Besides tracking, Searates allows you to generate tracking codes, if you provide your customers with shipment tracking details, and it supports document exchange.

 API connection.
 Searates uses JSON-based API for container tracking.
 You can request your container by sealine ID and container number.
 In return, you get: